daxcay/ComfyUI-TG/README.md

     - Click `Custom Nodes Manager` and search for `ComfyUI-TG`, then install this node.

   - ### Node Installation
-    - For someone facing automated node installation error.
+    - For someone facing automated node installation error or is not on windows os.
     - Install lateset version of node js.
     - https://nodejs.org/en/download/package-manager